WeTune/WeTune-code/README.md

 The first commands launches many processes running in the background.

-* `-spes`: use SEPS verifier to prove rule correctness.
+* `-spes`: use SPES verifier to prove rule correctness.

 The procedure will consume all CPUs and take a long time (~3600 CPU hours) to finish.
 The discovered rules so far can be found in `wtune_data/enumeration/run_*/success.txt` (`*` here is a timestamp).